Here’s How You Can

 Helps more than 181 million people outside the U.S. through disaster management and disease prevention efforts.

-Locally, Rhode Island the Red Cross responded to 310 local incidents, including fires, power outages, hazardous materials releases, transportation accidents and storms.
-We provided immediate disaster assistance to 575 families in the form of emergency shelter; food; clothing; children’s items; and other household needs.
-In addition, more than 1,900 smoke alarms were installed as part of the Home Fire Campaign.
+Locally, American Red Cross Connecticut responded to more than 700 local incidents, including fires, power outages, hazardous materials releases, transportation accidents and storms.
+We provided immediate disaster assistance to more than 1,300 families in the form of emergency shelter; food; clothing; children’s items; and other household needs.
+In addition, more than 6,000 smoke alarms were installed as part of the Home Fire Campaign.

 GIVING DAY The Red Cross is asking everyone to support people impacted by disasters and #help1family on Giving Day – Wednesday, March 28.
 Your donation can help provide hope and urgent relief such as food, blankets and other essentials to people who need it most.
 Giving Day is a 24-hour fundraising campaign supporting the work of the Red Cross, helping people across the country in need of emergency assistance.
 Donate now by visiting redcross.org/givingday, or by texting REDCROSS to 90999 to give $10.